leopardslab/nodecloud-gcp-plugin/README.md

 Content of `.nc.config` file is assumed as the following json structure.
 It is an array of supported providers.

-1.  `name` : It is the provider name which nodecloud-core supports.
+1.  `name` : Provider name which nodecloud supports.
-2.  `tag` : It is the name that you will use to load the given provider.
+2.  `tag` : Name that you will use to load the given provider.
 It is for your reference in code.
 It can be anything that you may like.
-3.  `libName` : It is the name of the library which has to be installed before loading a provider.
+3.  `libName` : Library name which has to be installed before loading a provider.

 Config file can contain array of objects for all providers and all will be loaded.
-Supported values for `name` : Azure, google, AWS
+Supported values for `name` : azure, google, aws

 ```js
 const providers = [